pablitomilenio/t38-and-iax-containerbase/README.md

 HylaFax      -    Arguably the most professionally developed open-source Fax-Sending-Software

-Asterisk     -    A Software Telephony Server that supports SIP and can connect to the FritzBox
+Asterisk     -    A Software Switchbox (Telefonzentrale) that supports SIP and can connect to the FritzBox